0xMOSTA-FU/siem-internship-phase-1/siem-internship-phase-1/README.md

 - Configure log sources: Windows, Linux, network devices.
 - Send logs to your SIEM and build detection logic.

+  # What is a SIEM and Why it Matters?

+## Definition
+SIEM (Security Information and Event Management) is a centralized platform that collects, correlates, and analyzes log data in real-time.

+## Use Cases:
+- Centralized log collection
+- Alerting on suspicious activity
+- Correlation of multiple data sources
+- Compliance and auditing

+## Example: Detecting Early Attacks
+SIEM can catch signs of:
+- Failed logins (brute force)
+- Malware execution (via event logs)
+- Suspicious PowerShell use (Sysmon)

 ## Lab Architecture
 ![MY SOC diagram](https://github.com/user-attachments/assets/b811d43b-b48e-4dc5-aa98-a4efcaf5b084)